CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 ### Create a Fixed Collection using the SDK

 *Azure Cosmos DB containers can be created as fixed or unlimited in the Azure portal.
 Fixed-size containers have a maximum limit of 10 GB and 10,000 RU/s throughput.
+Throughput is the rate at which the database takes in and processes data.
+A request unit is a normalized quantity that represents the amount of computation required to serve a request.
+In Cosmos DB, you reserve a guaranteed amount of throughput on a collection or across the database, measured in RU/s.
+To learn more, refer to [/docs.microsoft.com/azure/cosmos-db/request-units](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units).
 You will create a fixed-size container in this task.*

 1. Locate the using block within the **Main** method and delete any existing code: